A comprehensive collection of fantasy writing advice.

 A Fantasy Writers’ Handbook covers aspects of writing that rarely feature in other books, such as how to write battle scenes, how to build new and original worlds, and provides guides to medieval weaponry and life to help inspire your stories.
 Also included are immensely helpful resources, like lists of publishers and lists of online writing groups.

 At times, the focus shifts away from the technical elements of writing and considers philosophies and thoughts on writing, such as ways to help you maintain focus, how to defeat procrastination and methods of battling the demons of doubt that forever loom over a writers’ shoulders.

+It goes a step further than conventional books offering fantasy writing advice.
 The book also covers in detail considerations that come after you’ve finished writing, such as building a website, formatting, finding beta readers, and getting published.
 It also guides writers through blogging and writing cover letters.

 By the end of the book, you’ll know how to write fantasy novels and how to write fantasy stories with confidence.
 You’ll also know what you need to do to create and build your author platform and how to get published.
 This book is also ideal for more experienced writers looking for fresh angles and perspectives, as well as being a mine of inspiration for their writing.

 Winner of the Readers’ Favorite 5 Stars Award

 “What a fantastic read!
 I thoroughly enjoyed this book, it’s really well structured, informative and engaging and for those who enjoy writing and want to hone the craft it’s an incredible tool to have in your arsenal, full of techniques and theories to help inform your writing.
 Enjoyed the fascinating addition of the surveys in discussing the opinions of writers in terms of “the rules”.
 Some real gems of insight and lots of humour along the way.
 A fun guide and a good time!”
 Emma Bolland